Captainnemo1/Encoder/README.md

 # Code implementation

-Create a class structure
+1.Create a class structure

-Initialize the private variables
+2.Initialize the private variables

-Create public functions for tick count, Current RPM, Current Velocity, Reset tick counter In the velocity function we can add the radius of the motor to calculate its velocity
+3.Create public functions for tick count, Current RPM, Current Velocity, Reset tick counter

+4.In the velocity function we can add the radius of the motor to calculate its velocity